This past week I was reminded not once, but twice, about the key part generation numbers play in a replication environment.

 <the boiling becomes more intense>

-… isn’t there a generation number check at the DSI? … yeah, and we can get its value from the RDB’s rs_lastcommit table, right!? … ooooo! ooooo! … this could explain the missing rs_ticket issue, too! … so if the DSI has a higher generation number than the PDB, then even if the rs_marker and rs_ticket transactions find their way to the DSI they would simply be discarded … but why are some RDBs functioning properly and others are not? … hmmm … ahhhhh …
+… isn’t there a generation number check at the DSI? … yeah, and we can get its value from the RDB’s rs_lastcommit table, right!? … ooooo! ooooo! … this could explain the missing rs_ticket issue, too! … so if the DSI has a higher generation number than the PDB, then even if the rs_marker and rs_ticket transactions find their way to the DSI they would simply be ignored … but why are some RDBs functioning properly and others are not? … hmmm … ahhhhh …

 <kettle starts whistling>